preignition/program-user-guide/docs/app/survey/how-to/controlling-visibility.md

 ## Method 2: CSS Show/Hide Classes

+Alternatively, you can use **Markdown Block Directives** (like `::: dark-only`) for a cleaner, non-HTML way to achieve the same result.

 If you need to show or hide specific words, paragraphs, or components **within a single field** (like a text page or a question label), use CSS classes in the Markdown editor.

 ### When to use it